St. Augustine High School (New Orleans): L.I.A.L.O. football

 Head football coach Otis Washington was head coach for all three LHSAA football state championships at the school.

 In the 1978 championship game, the first to be played in the Superdome, the Knights defeated Catholic League rival Jesuit 14–7 in front of a crowd of 42,000.
-This game led the LHSAA to move all championship games to the Superdome (now the Caesars Superdome) starting in 1981, where they remain to this day, save for a move to Shreveport in 2005 due to the damage the Superdome suffered during Hurricane Katrina.
+This game led the LHSAA to move all championship games to the Superdome (now the Caesars Superdome) starting in 1981, where they remain to this day, save for moves to Shreveport in 2005 due to the damage the Superdome suffered during Hurricane Katrina, and to Natchitoches in 2020 due to the COVID-19 pandemic.

 St. Augustine lost the 1971 championship game, its first championship game in any sport as an LHSAA member, to archrival Brother Martin 23–0 in front of more than 25,000 fans at Tad Gormley Stadium in New Orleans' City Park.